m-lab/alertmanager-github-receiver/README.md

 If `-enable-auto-close` is specified, the program will close each issue as its corresponding alert is resolved.
 It searches for matching issues by filtering open issues on the value of `-alertlabel` and then matching issue titles.
-The issue title template can be overridden using `-title-template-files` for greater (or lesser) specificity.
+The issue title template can be overridden using `-title-template-file` for greater (or lesser) specificity.
 The default template is
 `{{ .Data.GroupLabels.alertname }}`, which sets the issue title to the alert name.
 The template is passed a